 An abundance of artistic creation exists at Lush.
-From the formation and manufacturing of products, to our innovative customer service and the events held in our shops—creativity thrives.
+From the formation and manufacturing of products to our innovative customer service, our creativity thrives.